deltachat/deltachat-pages/en/help.md

   see [Provider Overview](https://providers.delta.chat)

+### Can I use Delta Chat in parallel with other E-Mail apps?

+Yes, but it is not recommended.

+Parallel usage with the same E-Mail address might lead to the following inconveniences:

+- Next to your Delta Chat notifications, you might also get notifications for (encrypted, so unreadable) chat mail messages in your other email app
+- If Delta Chat is not running or "Advanced > Move automatically to the DeltaChat Folder" is disabled, encrypted Delta Chat messages might clutter the Inbox in your other E-Mail apps.

+[Sieve rules](https://support.delta.chat/t/sieve-rule-to-move-deltachat-mails-to-deltachat-folder/288/10) can solve these problems.

 ### I want to manage my own server for Delta Chat.
 What do you recommend?

 - Most mail servers will work well.
 But what we personally recommend is a